What is considered a good credit score in Canada and what is the average credit score of the general population?

 There are all kinds of averages when it comes to comparing credit scores in Canada.
 For example, average credit scores vary significantly by age group, province, and even the city you live in.

-Based on data derived by Borrowell during a 2019 study, the average credit score in some Canadian cities is:
+Based on data derived by Borrowell from a 2022 study, the average credit score in some Canadian cities is:

 The numbers provided by the Canada Mortgage and Housing Corporation in 2019 are higher, however, they also indicate that residents of Vancouver have some of the highest credit scores in the country.